Micdejc/jailbreaking_assessment/README.md

 # Jailbreaking Assessment Rules for AI Systems

-This repository provides **guidelines, rules, and best practices** for evaluating multi-turn jailbreaking attacks on AI models.
+This repository provides **guidelines, rules, and best practices** for evaluating multi-turn jailbreaking attacks on AI models by human reviewers.
 It is designed for researchers, AI safety engineers, and cybersecurity practitioners to ensure systematic and reproducible assessments.

 ---